CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/delegation-code.md

 member will be set on the delegate (but using private fields is **not** recommended - see warning below).

-**Regardless of the type of value declared in the process-definition, the type of the setter/private field on the injection target should always be `org.camunda.bpm.engine.delegate.Expression`**.
+**Regardless of the type of value declared in the process-definition, the type of the setter/private field on the injection target should always be `org.operaton.bpm.engine.delegate.Expression`**.

 {{< note title="" class="warning" >}}
   Private fields cannot always be modified!
 It does **not work** with e.g.,